NA-Silk/createfluidsandfixins-1.21.1/README.md

 ## Mod Description:
-Adds new fluids and corresponding blocks to match the design and usability of *Create Aeronautics* /> Levitite.
+Adds new fluids and corresponding blocks to match the design and usability of *Create Aeronautics'* Levitite and Levitite Blend.

 *Create: Fluids and Fixins* extends Levitite into a family of unique fluids/blocks, including three planned additions to the block family and six planned fluids with unique acquisitions, interactions, and uses.